rahul22mrk/job-discovery-platform/docs/architecture/scalability.md

        ↓
     Connection Pool

+    Backend 3
+       ↓
+    Connection Pool

-The total number of connections must remain within PostgreSQL capacity.
+The total number of database connections must remain within PostgreSQL capacity.

-Adding more backend instances does not mean unlimited database connections.
+Adding more application instances does not mean unlimited database connections.

+Connection pool sizes should be controlled.

 ---

-# 17. Search Scalability
+# 19. Search Scalability

 V1 search can use PostgreSQL.

+This is sufficient for the initial product requirements.

-As data grows, search requirements may become more complex.
+As the opportunity dataset grows, search may require:

+- Full-text search
+- Advanced ranking
+- Fuzzy matching
+- Semantic search
+- Large-scale filtering
+- Low-latency search

-Possible future search layer:
+Possible future technologies:

-    PostgreSQL
+- PostgreSQL full-text search
-        +
-    Search Index

-Potential technologies:

 - OpenSearch
 - Elasticsearch
-- PostgreSQL full-text search

-The decision should depend on:
+The decision should be based on:

 - Dataset size
 - Query complexity
+- Search latency
 - Ranking requirements
-- Search latency

 ---

-# 18. Caching
+# 20. Caching

 Redis can be introduced when repeated reads justify it.

-Useful cache candidates:
+Potential cache candidates:

 - Popular searches
-- City/technology normalization
+- Frequently viewed opportunities
+- Normalized city values
 - Source metadata
-- Frequently accessed opportunities
-- Search results with short TTL
+- Short-lived search results

-Caching should not become the primary source of truth.
+The cache should not become the primary source of truth.

 PostgreSQL remains authoritative.

 ---

-# 19. Raw Document Storage
+# 21. Raw Document Storage

-Raw HTML can consume significant storage.
+Raw HTML can become a significant storage workload.

-At small scale it can remain in the database if appropriate.
+Initially, raw documents can use the simplest appropriate storage approach.

 At larger scale: